hostinger/task-frontend/README.md

 - 3 breakpoints
 - Adapted to older browsers (IE9 compatible)
 - HTML and Scss files contain comments for information
+- Source assets are divided into components and then compiled into one file using Gulp

 ### Prerequisites
 Node.js